airtonix/django-piehunter/README.md

 django-piehunter
 ================

-Automatic Tastypie URL builder by way of import discovery.
+Automatic Tastypie URL builder by way of import discovery through all your `INSTALLED_APPS`.

+Nothing complex, just a piece of functionality I found I was repeating over and over in the projects I've been deploying recently.